 September 26, 1954

-With three hits in the season finale, Willie Mays wins the batting title finishing the campaign with a .345 average.
-The ‘Say Hey Kid’ goes third to first in batting average with his performance passing teammate Don Mueller (.342) and Dodger center fielder Duke Snider (341).
+Willie Mays, with three hits in the season finale, wins the batting title, finishing the campaign with a .345 average.
+The 'Say Hey Kid' goes third to first in batting average with his performance passing teammate Don Mueller (.342) and Dodger center fielder Duke Snider (341).

 June 1, 1955